chandanswamy/Tasty-Kitchens/README.md

 - **React Loader Spinner:** This package provides loading spinners that can be used to indicate background processes or content loading, enhancing the user experience.

 - **React-Popup:** The React-Popup package is utilized to create customizable popups or modals that can be used to display additional information or interact with the user.

+- **Cookies:** The Cookies package is used for handling cookies in the application.
+It provides functionality for setting, getting, and managing cookies, which can be useful for authentication and other purposes.

 ## Installation